sls09/simple-frame/README.md

 Now with the pip installed into python, install the required libriaries for this program with matplotlib (more is shown in requirements.txt)

 ## How to use the Program
 First, the OOP (Object Oriented Program) is initiated into the source.py with a main class called Member.
+The main class is the foundational code of the Frame Structure we are trying to analyze.
+It consists of the functions for the generic object Frame Member.
+The test.py then is to be used to import the class from source.py which we denoted as Member, and then instantiating a new object and printing of the object.
+The code will consist of equations used to calculate and print the reaction forces and moment for each Member, along with their Shear and Moment Diagrams.